novag/SlimLoRa/README.md

-# SlimLoRa library
+# SlimLoRa Arduino library (WIP, does not work yet)

-This repository contains the SlimLoRa LoRaWAN library with a sample project for ATtiny85 chips.
+This repository contains the SlimLoRa LoRaWAN library.
 It uses AES encryption routines originally written by Ideentron B.V..
 SlimLoRa is compatible with all radio chips based on the Semtech SX1276 (e.g. HopeRF RFM95).

-Currently this library is heavily optimized for ATtiny85 chips and needs changes to run on other devices (e.g. Arduino).
-Furthermore, currently only the EU-868 band is supported.

 SlimLoRa implements the ABP and OTAA activation schemes.
 It has support for downlink messages and the Adaptive Data Rate (ADR) mechanism.